acteng/inspectorate_tools/manuals/area-check.md

 3.6 Further information on the Traffic Mitigation Check’s purpose and logic is given in the Traffic Mitigation Check section of this user manual (Section 4).

-3.7 To carry out the Traffic Mitigation Check, you start at the top and work downwards until you cannot ‘proceed to the next question’, and a result is generated.
-You then make a comment on the results of the check in the assigned box.
-This process is illustrated in Figure 2 below.

-Figure 2 – The Traffic Mitigation Check process
+3.7 To carry out the Traffic Mitigation Check, answer question using the dropdowns until you have answered all the questions.
+Note that these are branching so depending on your answers you may be answered a different set of questions.
+Once complete you will either be encouraged to proceed with the scheme as designed, or redesign the scheme somehow.
+There is then a commentary box for adding a note about the result.

 Area Scorecard